method5/method5/administer_method5.md

 		'&default_targets'
 	);

-Grant new users a role and the ability to write at least a little data.
+Grant new users a role, the ability to create database links, and the ability to write at least a little data.
 This gives them the minimum object and system privileges to run Method5.
 The privileges are very minor, see install_method5_objects.sql for details.

+	grant m5_user_role to &oracle_username;
-	grant role_m5_user to &oracle_username;
+	grant create database link to &oracle_username;

 	--You can use a quota instead of unlimited if you want. alter user &oracle_username quota unlimited on users;

-TODO: Add M5_USER_PRIV
+TODO: Add M5_ROLE and other new tables.
 Note: You do not need to grant "create session" privilege.